 The Scrap Contract may be terminated by either the Company or DRMS if the rate of return performance ratio does not exceed specified benchmark ratios for two consecutive quarterly periods and the preceding twelve months.
-The Company has performed in excess of the benchmark ratios throughout the contract period through December 31, 2008.
-The Surplus Contract also contains a provision providing for a mutual termination of the contract for convenience.
+The Company has performed in excess of the benchmark ratios throughout the contract period through June 30, 2009.
+The new Surplus Contract also contains a provision providing for a mutual termination of the contract for convenience.

-Based on the sales price of the inventory, after reduction for allowable expenses and other disbursements under the Surplus Contract with DRMS, the Company was required to disburse to DRMS 78.2%, and to Kormendi/Gardener Partners (KGP), 1.8% of the profits from the sale of goods under this contract.
-In addition, disbursements to DRMS/KGP are only required to the extent the Company has distributable cash surplus, as defined under the contract.
-On September 12, 2006, the DoD agreed to increase the profit-sharing distribution for the Surplus Contract in exchange for the Company's agreement to implement additional inventory assurance processes and procedures with respect to the sale of demilitarized property.
-From August 1, 2006 until November 30, 2006, the Company was entitled to receive 27.5% of the profits and DRMS was entitled to 72.5% of the profits from the sale of goods under this contract.
-For property received from November 30, 2006 through June 18, 2008, the Company was entitled to receive between 25% and 30.5% of the profits, based on the results of an audit of the effectiveness of the inventory controls the Company implemented under the contract modification, which is referred to as the Surplus Contract incentive.
-On June 1, 2007, the Company agreed, as provided in the modification to the Surplus Contract that became effective as of September 12, 2006, to provide additional value-added services with respect to demilitarized property that is returned to the DoD for reutilization.
-In exchange for the agreement to provide these services, the DoD exercised its existing option to increase the Company's share of net proceeds under the Surplus Contract by 1%.
-On May 13, 2008, the DoD agreed to extend the original Surplus Contract through November 1, 2008, as well as increase the Company's share of net proceeds under the Surplus Contract to 39.5% on property received after June 18, 2008.
-On November 6, 2008, the DoD agreed to further extend the Surplus Contract through December 17, 2008.
-Profit-sharing distributions to DRMS/KGP under the Surplus Contract for the three months ended December 31, 2008 and 2007 were \$8,760,000 and \$8,554,000, respectively, including accrued amounts, as of December 31, 2008 and 2007, of \$1,884,000 and \$3,660,000, respectively.
+Based on the sales price of the inventory, after reduction for allowable expenses and other disbursements under the original Surplus Contract with DRMS, the Company was required to disburse to DRMS 78.2%, and to Kormendi/Gardener Partners (KGP), 1.8% of the profits from the sale of goods under this contract.
+In addition, disbursements to DRMS/KGP are only required to the extent the Company has distributable cash surplus, as defined under the original Surplus Contract.
+On September 12, 2006, the DoD agreed to increase the profit-sharing distribution for the original Surplus Contract in exchange for the Company's agreement to implement additional inventory assurance processes and procedures with respect to the sale of demilitarized property.
+From August 1, 2006 until November 30, 2006, the Company was entitled to receive 27.5% of the profits and DRMS was entitled to 72.5% of the profits from the sale of goods under the original Surplus Contract.
+For property received from November 30, 2006 through June 18, 2008, the Company was entitled to receive between 25% and 30.5% of the profits, based on the results of an audit of the effectiveness of the inventory controls the Company implemented under the original Surplus Contract modification, which is referred to as the original Surplus Contract incentive.
+On June 1, 2007, the Company agreed, as provided in the modification to the original Surplus Contract that became effective as of September 12, 2006, to provide additional value-added services with respect to demilitarized property that is returned to the DoD for reutilization.
+In exchange for the agreement to provide these services, the DoD exercised its existing option to increase the Company's share of net proceeds under the original Surplus Contract by 1%.
+On May 13, 2008, the DoD agreed to extend the original Surplus Contract through November 1, 2008, as well as increase the Company's share of net proceeds under the original Surplus Contract to 39.5% on property received after June 18, 2008.
+On November 6, 2008, the DoD agreed to further extend the original Surplus Contract through December 17, 2008.
+Operations commenced under the new Surplus Contract on December 18, 2008.
+Profit-sharing distributions will continue to be made during the original Surplus Contract wind-down period, which the Company expects will continue through fiscal 2009.
+Profit-sharing distributions to DRMS/KGP under the original Surplus Contract for the three and nine months ended June 30, 2009 and 2008 were \$1,365,000 and \$16,959,000; and \$10,892,000 and \$30,512,000, respectively, including accrued amounts, as of June 30, 2009 and 2008, of \$372,000 and \$3,777,000, respectively.